garden-io/garden/docs/using-garden/configuration-overview.md

 Note that _these take precedence over both `scan.include` fields in your project config, and `include` fields in your module configs_.
 If a path is matched by one of the ignore files, the path will not be included in your project or modules.

 {% hint style="warning" %}
-Prior to Garden 0.13.0, it was possible to specify _multiple_ ".ignore" files using the `dotIgnoreFiles` field in a project configuration:
+Prior to Garden 0.13.0, it was possible to specify _multiple_ ".ignore" files using the [`dotIgnoreFiles`](../reference/project-config.md#dotIgnoreFiles) field in a project configuration:

 ```yaml
 kind: Project
 name: my-project
 dotIgnoreFiles: [.gardenignore, .gitignore]
 ```

+This behaviour was changed in Garden 0.13.0.
 {% endhint %}

-You can override which filename to use as a _single_ ".ignore" file using the `dotIgnoreFile` field in your project configuration:
+You can override which filename to use as a _single_ ".ignore" file using the [`dotIgnoreFile`](../reference/project-config.md#dotIgnoreFile) field in your project configuration:

 ```yaml
 kind: Project